 The Paul R. Judy Center for Innovation and Research is a division of the Institute for Music Leadership at the Eastman School of Music.
 The Center’s research and programming emphasizes the 21st Century evolution of the innovative ensemble, influenced by both the symphony orchestra and the chamber music traditions, with a focus on creative, artist-centered ensembles that reflect new models of artistic innovation, organizational relationships, and operational sustainability.

-The Paul R. Judy Center for Innovation and Research Grant provides funding for research and projects related to innovative ensembles.
-Anyone based in North America may apply.
-A number of Paul R. Judy Circle Grants will be reserved for and awarded to Eastman School of Music students, alumni, and faculty.
-These awards are available in both research and innovative projects categories, and will comprise no more than 25% of the total grant funds awarded by the program.
-The 2018 deadlines for application are March 1, 2018 (Eastman students alumni and faculty applicants only) and October 1, 2018 (all applicants).
-Grants will range from $500-$2,000.
-Grant proposals for $2,000 or less are most likely to be funded, but in special circumstances, higher grant proposals will be considered.
+The Paul R. Judy Center for Innovation and Research Grant provides funding for research and innovative projects.
+The November 2022 grant cycle is open to all applicants.
+The March 2023 grant cycle will be reserved for Eastman students, alumni, faculty and staff, and the organizations they represent.
+Grants will range from $5000-$10,000.
+Grant proposals for $10,000 or less are most likely to be funded, but in special circumstances, higher grant proposals will be considered.

 Grant Program Categories:

 Research Support.
-Interested individuals may submit a proposal to support a research project with a focus on creative, artist-centered ensembles that reflect new models of artistic innovation, organizational relationships, and operational sustainability.
+Interested individuals may submit a proposal to support a research project that aligns with the stated funding priorities.
 Funding may go toward travel, lodging, or other costs in order to complete the project.
 [But not food] Research papers/articles produced through a research grant will be eligible for publication in INNOVATE.
 MUSIC.
 LEAD., a semi-annual publication by the Eastman School of Music.
 Below are examples of recent research topics:

 Innovative Projects.
-Individuals, ad hoc groups, and pre-formed ensembles may apply for support for a project structured around the concept of an innovative ensemble.
+Individuals, ad hoc groups, and pre-formed ensembles may apply for support for a project that aligns with the stated funding priorities of the PRJC Grant Program.
 This category is intentionally broad and may encompass a wide range of activities.
 A few examples of projects include educational outreach programs, concerts, and recording projects.
 Below are three examples of past grant winners, with links to more information about their projects.

 International Contemporary Ensemble